Rak6869/NBA_management_system/README.md

 The project uses [XAMPP](https://www.apachefriends.org/index.html) as the server environment to host the MySQL database.
 XAMPP provides a simple and effective way to set up a local web server environment for your project.

-## Getting Started

-1. Clone this repository to your local machine.
-2. Install XAMPP if you haven't already and start the Apache and MySQL servers.
-3. Import the SQL file containing the NBA database schema and initial data into your MySQL server.
-You can use phpMyAdmin or the MySQL command line for this purpose.

-## Usage

-- You can access and interact with the NBA Database through your preferred database client or by using a web-based application that connects to the database.
-- You can insert , delete as well as update entries.

 ## Table IDs

 For your reference, here are the Table IDs used in the project: